The formative years – Dyslexia

 The School Years

-The school psychologist was sent to do some testing on me and my two brothers, at our home.
-It was kinda fun!
-The tests were all verbal, with me thinking that the questions were ridiculously easy.
-The answers seemed obvious.
-My final memory was overhearing the psychologist telling mom that “Carol is not retarded.
+My final memory of that day was overhearing the psychologist telling mom that “Carol is not retarded.
 She says, she can’t read.”
 I’d made it through nearly 6 years of school without being able to read!
 How?
 The testing indicated that all three of us kids were pretty smart.
 We all scored above average with me having superior + intelligence!
-Ok, if this isn’t a dichotomy, what is?
+Ok, now there’s a dichotomy!
 How does a twelve year old, wrap their head around this?
+You’re retarded, of no we’re wrong, you’re gifted.

+First, it was off to Children’s Hospital for neurological, psychological, and medical testing with their team labeling me with dyslexia, which meant nothing to me!
 “Dyslexia is a learning disorder that involves difficulty reading due to problems identifying speech sounds and learning how they relate to letters and words (decoding).
 “Also called a reading disability, dyslexia is a result of individual differences in areas of the brain that process language.” https://www.mayoclinic.org/diseases-conditions/dyslexia/symptoms-causes/syc-20353552#Overview.
+I learned by listening, not reading.
+I could not identify a word that was written but identified what words meant, by how they were used in a sentence.
+In 1887, a German ophthalmologist, Rudolf Berlin, was the first to use the word ‘dyslexia’ in place of word blindness.

 Treatment